noi-techpark/odh-docs/source/authentication.rst

-The authentication layer is currently intended for :strong:`internal use only`, therefore it is :strong:`not` necessary to use authentication to access data provided by the |odh|\.
+The authentication layer is currently intended for :strong:`internal use only`, therefore it is :strong:`not` necessary to use authentication to access data provided by the Open Data Hub.

-While the |odh| project strives to offer only Open Data, it relies on third-party :ref:`data-providers`, which may not offer the whole content of a dataset for public use.
+While the Open Data Hub project strives to offer only Open Data, it relies on third-party :ref:`data-providers`, which may not offer the whole content of a dataset for public use.
 For this reason, an authentication mechanism has been implemented, which does however have no impact on users and on their use of the data.

-Indeed, authentication in |odh| is mainly used when exposing data to the consumer, which means by the Reader and in every single web service accessing the Reader, to allow the access to closed data in each dataset only to those who are allowed to, i.e., developers and members of the |odh| team.
+Indeed, authentication in Open Data Hub is mainly used when exposing data to the consumer, which means by the Reader and in every single web service accessing the Reader, to allow the access to closed data in each dataset only to those who are allowed to, i.e., developers and members of the Open Data Hub team.

-In the remainder of this section, we describe how authentication works within the |odh|\, because this information might be of interest to user that might become app developers for the |odh| team; further information about how to use authentication can be found in the :ref:`dedicated howto <authentication-howto>`.
+In the remainder of this section, we describe how authentication works within the Open Data Hub, because this information might be of interest to user that might become app developers for the Open Data Hub team; further information about how to use authentication can be found in the :ref:`dedicated howto <authentication-howto>`.